 - Infrastructure: Effective infrastructure and services that meet the current and future needs of the city, while protecting the natural environment and supporting urban growth.

-Read through the complete Surrey Sustainability Charter 2.0 to learn more about the goals, desired outcomes, and strategic directions for the City and our partners to move toward the desired outcomes over the shorter term.
+Read through the complete Surrey Sustainability Charter 2.0 to learn more about the goals and desired outcomes for the City and our partners, as well as the strategic directions for focused action over the shorter term.

 Sustainability Charter 2.0 connected to plans across the City